Israeli strikes kill 37, topple buildings in Gaza City

 Israeli airstrikes on Gaza City flattened three buildings and killed at least 37 people Sunday, medics said.

-Israeli air strikes in the heart of Gaza City have flattened three buildings and killed at least 26 people, making it the deadliest..
+Israeli air strikes on Gaza City flatten three buildings and kill at least 42 people on Sunday, in the deadliest single attack in..

-Watch VideoAn Israeli airstrike on Saturday destroyed a Gaza City apartment high-rise that included offices of The Associated..
+Sunday was the deadliest single attack since heavy fighting broke out between Israel and Hamas nearly a week ago.